RAY Staff

 Steph has been involved with RAY for several years, as a befriender and volunteer, and more recently as a volunteer trustee.
 Her involvement as a volunteer working with asylum seekers in York during the pandemic led to her wanting to become more involved with RAY.

-Steph is currently seconded to take the lead in RAY’s support to the residents of York’s asylum hotel.
-Steph organises several drop-in sessions per week where hotel residents can come and ask for support and advice, and helps to offer support, guidance and signposting to those in need.
-She also represents RAY at various inter-organisational meetings and liaises with other RAY colleagues and volunteers when residents receive a positive decision on their asylum claim, or when someone needs additional support.
+Steph takes the lead in RAY’s support to the residents of York’s asylum hotel, offering advice, support and signposting at weekly drop-ins.
+She also represents RAY at various inter-organisational meetings regarding the hotel and liaises with other RAY colleagues and volunteers when residents receive a positive decision on their asylum claim, or when someone needs additional support.

 SALAM KHANJAR - PROJECT WORKER